JetBrains/compose-multiplatform/tutorials/Getting_Started/main.md

 ```
 ## Running the project

-Open `build.gradle.kts` as a project in IDEA.
+Open `build.gradle.kts` as a project in IntelliJ IDEA.

 ![New project](screen1.png)

-After downloading Compose for Desktop dependencies from Maven repositories your new project is ready
+After you download the Compose for Desktop dependencies from the Maven repositories your new project is ready
 to go.
-Open Gradle toolbar on the right, and select `sample/Tasks/applications/run`.
+Open the Gradle toolbar on the right, and select `sample/Tasks/applications/run`.
-First run may take some time, and afterwards following dialog will show up:
+The first run may take some time, but afterwards following dialog will be shown:

 ![Application running](screen2.gif)

-One could click on the button several times, and see that application can reactively
+You can click on the button several times and see that application reacts and
-update UI from state.
+updates the UI.